This was originally written in May 2018 but has since been updated.

 A few years ago, Facebook released a help page called “Tips to Spot False News” after they first came under fire as being propagators of false information.
 I still recommend this as a helpful resource to help identify fake news, as it includes some simple tips that are easy to remember.

-They’ve worked tirelessly as a team to reduce the spread of false news over Facebook, and have taken their fight against misinformation seriously.
-I recommend watching their video “Facing Facts” to gain a better understanding of some of the processes they have gone through to help solve the problem of fake news.
+They’ve worked for years now as a team to reduce the spread of false news over Facebook, and have taken their fight against misinformation to the point where many are now questioning if they've gone too far.

 Report the Fakers

-If you think that a news story may be false- even if you aren’t entirely sure- report it!
+If you know that a news story is false- report it!
+Just make sure not to get crazy with reporting people, especially if they're your friends and are just saying things you don't agree with or like (modern-day 'cried wolf' anyone?)
 Facebook has a team of people that take a look at all news stories that are reported as false and they 1) determine if they are indeed false, and 2) use that info to identify fake news better.

 Remember, you are part of this fight against fake news.
 Facebook is not solely responsible for the propagation of fake news.
 Its users are as well.
 So, let’s all do our best to fight fake news and help our fellow Facebook users out!